bhk/scam/reference.md

 When writing entirely in SCAM, you will not need to examine or otherwise deal with the compiled form of functions.
-For the sake of completeness, however, we now describe executable code and how it compiles to GNU make.
+For the sake of completeness, however, we now describe executable code and how it compiles to GNU make in the current implementation of SCAM.
 The value of `f` as described above is the string `"$1$2"`.
 This is GNU Make syntax for concatenating the first and second arguments.
-The above definition of `f` will compile to the following line in a SCAM-generated
+The above definition of `f` will compile to the following line in a SCAM-generated executable:
-executable:

     f = $1$2